-Falling into the migraine guilt cycle
+Falling into a guilt cycle

 I tried fixing one thing after another and nothing helped.
 My frustration at my inability to cure my head created a soul-crushing cycle of guilt.
 I was a failure and that’s how I felt during my first visit to a neurologist’s office.
 We talked about my migraines and their cycles.